AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-02-01-All-projects-to-do-list.md

 **Data collection and experiments**

 - Measure size from December, January, February images for growth (Madeline)
-- RNA extractions and RNAseq analyses
+- RNA extractions and RNAseq analyses (on hold)

 ## Oyster 2025 Stress Hardening
 **Planning**